 RBH is a charity.
 Within our rules we have charitable objects (or ‘aims’).
 We are not registered with the Charity Commission.
 HMRC has formally recognised our charitable status for tax purposes.

 RBH is a registered provider of social housing.
 Registered providers are commonly called housing associations.
-RBH is registered with the Homes and Communities Agency, which is the housing regulator.
+RBH is registered with the Regulator of Social Housing, our registration number is 4607.
+You can find out more information about the regulator here.